How to invest

 We will discuss the plan and goals later, along with a note on risk and reward, investment platforms and all the main asset classes.
 But for now, we will just provide a summary overview, of the key things you need to consider when thinking about how to invest.

-Amount of money to invest
+How to invest - Amount of money

 Any amount of money to begin investing is better than none, although the more you can spare, the quicker your route to financial freedom will be.